NodeSchoolSF/interview-prep/interview_prep.md

 ## Practice whiteboarding

 Whiteboarding is nervewracking!
 For technical problems, interviewers generally like to see a candidate explain their thought process as they're solving a problem.
 I know this can be really hard; I struggle with this part.
 It's useful to practice this upfront!
 Practicing whiteboarding with a friend is highly recommended in order to get you more comfortable and used to thinking out loud [[1]](https://blog.usejournal.com/i-interviewed-at-six-top-companies-in-silicon-valley-in-six-days-and-stumbled-into-six-job-offers-fe9cc7bbc996).

-[https://interviewing.io](https://interviewing.io/) is a site where you can practice realistic algorithmic interviews with engineers for free. `TODO`
+[interviewing.io](https://interviewing.io/) is a site where you can practice realistic algorithmic interviews with engineers for free.

 ## Do your research on companies